angeltamang123/Commodity/README.md

 3. Start the Next.js frontend server:

     ```bash
-    cd express_server
+    cd client
     npm run dev
     ```

-Open your browser to `http://localhost:3000` where nextjs should runs by default.
+Open your browser to `http://localhost:3000` where nextjs should runs by default. \
+To give a user "admin" role, there's an option in user settings.

 ## AI Features Setup